 - Highly Saturated Nitrile (HSN) - Highly Saturated Nitrile – Hydrogenation of nitrile rubber removes most of the residual unsaturation of the polymer to make it far less vulnerable to attack by heat, ozone, and oxygen.

-- PTFE (Teflon®) - PTFE is also known as Teflon® (by Chemours, a spin-off of Dupont).
+- PTFE or (Teflon®) - PTFE is also known as Teflon® (by The Chemours Company).
 Teflon® was discovered in 1938.
-Teflon is a hard plastic that must be laid in place because it is not stretchable.
-Teflon® maintains strength and toughness at low temperatures down to -250°F and is good in tempuratures up to 450°F.
+PTFE is a hard plastic that must be laid in place because it is not stretchable.
+PTFE maintains strength and toughness at low temperatures down to -250°F and is good in tempuratures up to 450°F.

 - Neoprene – Neoprene is a commercial name for polymers comprised of chloroprene.
 Neoprene combines good resistance to weathering and petroleum-based lubricants, a wide temperature range, and exceptional economy.